c4tandl/ctl/src/markdown/pages/reading-resources/kids-recommend.md

 Gr.
 3-4
 </summary>

-Appelt, Kathi    The True Blue Scouts of Sugar Man Swamp
+Appelt, Kathi    *The True Blue Scouts of Sugar Man Swamp*

-Applegate, Katherine  The One and Only Ivan and Crenshaw
+Applegate, Katherine  *The One and Only Ivan and Crenshaw*

 Armstrong, K.L. and M.A.
-Marr   The Blackwell Pages series
+Marr   *The Blackwell Pages* series

-Avi    The End of the Beginning, Ereth’s Birthday, The Good Dog, and the Poppy series
+Avi    *The End of the Beginning, Ereth’s Birthday, The Good Dog,* and the *Poppy* series

-Banerjee, Anjali     Seaglass Summer
+Banerjee, Anjali     *Seaglass Summer*

-Barrows, Annie    The Magic Half
+Barrows, Annie    *The Magic Half*

-Barry, Dave    The Peter and the Starcatchers series and Science Fair
+Barry, Dave    The *Peter and the Starcatchers* series and *Science Fair*

-Blume, Judy    Tales of a Fourth Grade Nothing, Otherwise Known as Sheila the Great, Superfudge, Fudge-a-mania, and Double Fudge
+Blume, Judy    *Tales of a Fourth Grade Nothing, Otherwise Known as Sheila the Great, Superfudge, Fudge-a-mania,* and *Double Fudge*

-Bode, N.E.
-The Anybody series
+Bode, N.E.    *The Anybodies* series

-Buckley, Michael    The Nerds trilogy and the Sisters Grimm series
+Buckley, Michael    The *N.E.R.D.S.* series and the *Sisters Grimm* series

-Byars, Betsy    My Dog, My Hero
+Byars, Betsy    *My Dog, My Hero*

-Cameron, Bruce    A Dog’s Purpose Puppy Tales: Molly’s Story, Ellie’s Story, Max’s Story, etc.
+Cameron, Bruce    *A Dog’s Purpose Puppy Tales: Molly’s Story, Ellie’s Story, Max’s Story,* etc.

-Colfer, Chris    The Land of Stories
+Colfer, Chris    *The Land of Stories*

-Cowell, Cressida    The How to Train Your Dragon series
+Cowell, Cressida    The *How to Train Your Dragon* series

 Creech, Sharon    Hate That Cat, Love That Dog, Granny Torelli Makes Soup, and Pleasing the Ghost

-Dahl, Roald    George’s Marvelous Medicine, The Witches, The Twits, Esio Trot, and Charlie and the Chocolate Factory
+Dahl, Roald    *George’s Marvelous Medicine, The Witches, The Twits, Esio Trot,* and *Charlie and the Chocolate Factory*

-Delaney, Joseph    The Last Apprentice series
+Delaney, Joseph    *The Last Apprentice* series

-Di Camillo, Kate    Because of Winn-Dixie, The Miraculous Journey of Edward Tulane, and The Tale of Despereaux
+Di Camillo, Kate    *Because of Winn-Dixie, The Miraculous Journey of Edward Tulane,* and *The Tale of Despereaux*

-Doyle, Roddy    The Giggler Treatment, The Meanwhile Adventures,
+Doyle, Roddy    *The Giggler Treatment, The Meanwhile Adventures*

-Dunmore, Helen    Ingo
+Dunmore, Helen    *Ingo*

-Durst, Sarah    The Girl Who Could Not Dream
+Durst, Sarah    *The Girl Who Could Not Dream*

-Erdrich, Louise  The Birchbark House
+Erdrich, Louise  *The Birchbark House*

-Epstein, Adam Jay    The Familiars series
+Epstein, Adam Jay    *The Familiars* series

-Estes, Eleanor    Ginger Pye and Pinky Pye
+Estes, Eleanor    *Ginger Pye* and *Pinky Pye*

-Flanagan, John    The Ranger’s Apprentice series
+Flanagan, John    The *Ranger’s Apprentice* series

-Forester, Victoria    The Girl Who Could Fly
+Forester, Victoria    *The Girl Who Could Fly*

-George, Jean Craighead    My Side of the Mountain, Frightful’s Mountain, On the Far Side of the Mountain, and There’s an Owl in the Shower
+George, Jean Craighead    *My Side of the Mountain, Frightful’s Mountain, On the Far Side of the Mountain,* and *There’s an Owl in the Shower*

-Grabenstein, Chris   Escape from Mr. Lemoncello’s Library, Mr. Lemoncello’s Library Olympics, and The Island of Dr. Libris
+Grabenstein, Chris   *Escape from Mr. Lemoncello’s Library, Mr. Lemoncello’s Library Olympics,* and *The Island of Dr. Libris*

-Griffiths, Andy    The Treehouse series
+Griffiths, Andy    The *Treehouse* series

-Gutman, Dan    The Genius Files series
+Gutman, Dan    *The Genius Files* series

-Henkes, Kevin    Junonia
+Henkes, Kevin    *Junonia*

-Herlong, M.H.
-Buddy
+Herlong, M.H.    *Buddy*

-Hiaasen, Carl    Flush, Hoot, and Scat
+Hiaasen, Carl    *Flush, Hoot,* and *Scat*

-Howe, James    The Bunnicula series
+Howe, James    The *Bunnicula* series

-Hunt, Lynda Mullaly    Fish in a Tree
+Hunt, Lynda Mullaly    *Fish in a Tree*

-Jacobson, Jennifer Richard    Truly Winnie
+Jacobson, Jennifer Richard    *Truly Winnie*

-Jameson, Victoria Roller Girl
+Jameson, Victoria *Roller Girl*

-Jenkins, Emily    Toys Go Out and Toy Dance Party
+Jenkins, Emily    *Toys Go Out* and *Toy Dance Party*

-Jennings, Patrick The Guinea Dog series
+Jennings, Patrick The *Guinea Dog* series

-Kelly, Lynne    Chained
+Kelly, Lynne    *Chained*

-Kessler, Liz    The Tail of Emily Windsnap series
+Kessler, Liz    *The Tail of Emily Windsnap* series

-Kibuishi, Kazu Amulet series
+Kibuishi, Kazu *Amulet* series

-Kinney, Jeff   The Diary of a Wimpy Kid series
+Kinney, Jeff   *The Diary of a Wimpy Kid* series

-Korman, Gordon  Swindle, Zoobreak, and Framed
+Korman, Gordon  *Swindle, Zoobreak,* and *Framed*

-Law, Ingrid    Savvy
+Law, Ingrid    *Savvy*

-Lin, Grace    Where the Mountain Meets the Moon, Year of the Dog, Year of the Rat, Starry River of the Sky, and Dumpling Days
+Lin, Grace    *Where the Mountain Meets the Moon, Year of the Dog, Year of the Rat, Starry River of the Sky,* and *Dumpling Days*

-Lord, Cynthia    Rules, A Handful of Stars, Touchblue, and Half a Chance
+Lord, Cynthia    *Rules, A Handful of Stars, Touchblue,* and *Half a Chance*

-Lubar, David    Road Weenies, Lawn Weenies, Campfire Weenies, etc.
+Lubar, David    *Road Weenies, Lawn Weenies, Campfire Weenies,* etc.

-Maguire, Gregory    Leaping Beauty
+Maguire, Gregory    *Leaping Beauty*

-Martin, Ann M.    The Baby-Sitters Club graphic novels
+Martin, Ann M.    *The Baby-Sitters Club* graphic novels

-Mass, Wendy    The Candymakers
+Mass, Wendy    *The Candymakers*

-McDonald, Megan    The Sisters Club, Rule of Three, and Cloudy with a Chance of Boys
+McDonald, Megan    *The Sisters Club, Rule of Three,* and *Cloudy with a Chance of Boys*

-Messenger, Shannon   Keeper of the Lost Cities
+Messenger, Shannon   *Keeper of the Lost Cities*

-Mills, Claudia    7 x 9 = Trouble
+Mills, Claudia    *7 x 9 = Trouble*

-Mlynowski, Sarah    The Whatever After series
+Mlynowski, Sarah    The *Whatever After* series

-Mull, Brandon    The Fablehaven series, the Beyonders series, and The Candy Shop War
+Mull, Brandon    The *Fablehaven* series, the *Beyonders* series, and *The Candy Shop War*

-Myracle, Lauren    Ten and Eleven
+Myracle, Lauren    *Ten* and *Eleven*

-O’Connor, Barbara    Wish
+O’Connor, Barbara    *Wish*

-Palacio, R.J.
-Wonder and Auggie and Me
+Palacio, R.J.   *Wonder* and *Auggie and Me*

-Parr, Maria   Adventures with Waffles
+Parr, Maria   *Adventures with Waffles*

-Patterson, James        The Treasure Hunters series
+Patterson, James        The *Treasure Hunters* series

-Paulsen, Gary    Hatchet, The River, Dogsong, and Hatchet Winter
+Paulsen, Gary    *Hatchet, The River, Dogsong,* and *Hatchet Winter*

-Paver, Michelle    Wolf Brother, Spirit Walker, and the rest of the Chronicle of Ancient Darkness
+Paver, Michelle    *Wolf Brother, Spirit Walker,* and the rest of the *Chronicle of Ancient Darkness*

-Perkins, Linda Rae   Nuts to You
+Perkins, Linda Rae   *Nuts to You*

-Rhodes, Jewel Parker   Sugar
+Rhodes, Jewel Parker   *Sugar*

-Riordan, Rick The Percy Jackson series, the Kane Chronicles series, the Heroes of Olympus series, and the Magnus Chase series
+Riordan, Rick The *Percy Jackson* series, the *Kane Chronicles* series, the *Heroes of Olympus* series, and the *Magnus Chase* series

 Rowling, J.K.
-The Harry Potter series
+The *Harry Potter* series

-Sachar, Louis    Holes
+Sachar, Louis    *Holes*

-Sage, Angie    Flyte, Magyk, and Physik
+Sage, Angie    *Flyte, Magyk,* and *Physik*

-Selznick, Brian    The Invention of Hugo Cabret
+Selznick, Brian    *The Invention of Hugo Cabret*

-Smith, Jeff   The Bone series
+Smith, Jeff   The *Bone* series

-Snicket, Lemony A Series of Unfortunate Events series
+Snicket, Lemony *A Series of Unfortunate Events* series

-Soup, Dr. Cuthbert    A Whole Nother Story, Another Whole Nother Story, and No Other Story
+Soup, Dr. Cuthbert    *A Whole Nother Story, Another Whole Nother Story*, and *No Other Story*

-Stewart, Trenton Lee    The Mysterious Benedict Society series
+Stewart, Trenton Lee    *The Mysterious Benedict Society* series

-Stone, Jeff    The Five Ancestors series
+Stone, Jeff    *The Five Ancestors* series

-Telgemeier, Raina    Smile, Sisters, Ghosts, and Baby-sitters Club
+Telgemeier, Raina    *Smile, Sisters, Ghosts,* and *Baby-sitters Club*

-Voigt, Cynthia    Angus and Sadie
+Voigt, Cynthia    *Angus and Sadie*

-Wallace, Bill    Snot Stew and Furball, Puppy, and Me
+Wallace, Bill    *Snot Stew* and *Furball, Puppy, and Me*

-West, Jacqueline    The Books of Elsewhere series
+West, Jacqueline    *The Books of Elsewhere* series

-Wilder, Laura Ingalls The Little House series
+Wilder, Laura Ingalls The *Little House* series

 </details>